-The Princess of Wales knew how to turn heads no matter what she was doing.
-Whether she was hitting the gym in bike shorts and a crewneck sweatshirt or dancing with John Travolta at the White House in a now-iconic midnight blue gown, the royal was always creating buzz and setting trends.
+Because whether she was hitting the gym in bike shorts and a crewneck sweatshirt or dancing with John Travolta at the White House in a now-iconic midnight blue gown, the royal was always setting trends and making stylish statements.

-As a royal, she continued her fashionable reign in wow-worthy outfits.
+As a royal, she continued to step out in wow-worthy outfits.
 For casual events she often opted for the super ‘80s style skirt suits, which were equal parts professional and stylish.
-When it came to the formal affairs, she always stunned in a beautiful evening gown.
-For instance, when attending a gala dinner at the National Gallery in 1985, she sparkled in a crystal-beaded Hachi look that was drop dead gorgeous.

-However, our favorite of her looks has to be the little black Christina Stambolian number — a.k.a.
-The Revenge Dress.
-The same day her husband revealed he was having an affair on national T.V., the people’s princess stepped out in a cocktail minidress with a pearl choker and the world knew exactly the message she was sending.
-All through fashion.
+But, perhaps the most memorable outfit from Princess Diana had to be The Revenge Dress.
+The same day her husband revealed he was having an affair on national television, the people’s princess stepped out in a Christina Stambolian cocktail mini dress that gave a very clear message — and sent pulses racing.